wentam/P6-Graffiks/README.md

   # enable the deferred renderer
   $gfks.enable-renderers(:deferred);

-  # create, postion, and make our camera the active one
+  # create, position, and make our camera the active one
   my $camera = Graffiks::Camera.new();
   $camera.make-active();
   $camera.set-location(0,0,7);